Battle of Fort Necessity: Fort Necessity

 After retiring from Jumonville, Washington expected to be attacked.
 Tanacharison attempted to convince the Lenape, Shawnee and the Mingo Indians to join the Virginians at Great Meadows.
 With about 150 Virginians at Great Meadows, they began to construct a fort, which Washington named Fort Necessity.
 The fort was completed on June 3.

 By June 9, the rest of the Virginia Regiment arrived at Great Meadows, excluding Colonel Joshua Fry, who had fallen from his horse, broken his neck and died.
 Washington took his place as colonel.
 A few days later, 100 British regulars under the command of James Mackay arrived, but, instead of making camp with the Virginians, they camped separately outside the fort.

 Red Stone Creek

-Washington had heard that there were 500 poorly supplied French troops at Fort Duquesne, and thus he led the 300 Virginians out of Great Meadows on June 16 to widen the road, for he had been unable to convince the other chiefs to assist.
+Washington had heard that there were 500 poorly supplied French troops at Fort Duquesne, and thus he led the roughly 300 Virginians out of Great Meadows on June 16 to widen the road, for he had been unable to convince the other chiefs to assist.
 They had said that they would also be unable to help the Virginians.
 Although he had lost Indian support, which made his troops more vulnerable to attack, Washington continued to widen the road towards Red Stone Creek.

 On June 28, after a council of war, Washington ordered the withdrawal to Great Meadows.
 That same day 600 French and 100 Indians left Fort Duquesne led by the slain Jumonville's older brother, Louis Coulon de Villiers.
 In order to keep ahead of the French/Canadian force, the Virginians had to abandon most of their supplies.
 On July 1, they reached Fort Necessity.